Kisses of Fire

-"Kisses of Fire" is a song recorded by Swedish pop group ABBA, released on their 1979 album Voulez-Vous.
+"Kisses of Fire" is a song recorded by the Swedish recording group ABBA, featured on their sixth studio album Voulez-Vous (1979).
+It serves as the standard edition's closing track.
+Agnetha Fältskog sings the lead vocals to the track, with the other members providing backing vocals.
+"Kisses of Fire" was featured as a B-side to "Does Your Mother Know" and the Japanese and Spanish releases of the title track.

 Production and release

 On 22 January 1979, Björn Ulvaeus and Benny Andersson went abroad to the Bahamas on a working trip to write new songs.
 They came up with up to four songs on this trip, one of which was given the working title of "Tidemas Blåsning" and released as "Kisses Of Fire".

 The track was recorded at Polar Studios in Stockholm, Sweden, on 7 February 1979, and mixed on 1 March 1979.